Jubin5/DSML-Project/README.md

 # UCI Adult Dataset Classification Using Gradient Boosting

 ## 📌 Project Overview
-This project implements a **Random Forest Classifier** to predict whether an individual earns more than **$50K per year** based on the **UCI Adult Dataset**.
+This project implements a **Gradient Boosting Classifier** to predict whether an individual earns more than **$50K per year** based on the **UCI Adult Dataset**.
 The dataset includes demographic and employment-related attributes extracted from the 1994 U.S. Census database.

 ## 📂 Dataset
 The **UCI Adult Dataset** consists of **48,842** instances with **14 attributes**, including: